talha131/onCrashReboot/content/ict/ Audio Visual Aid/Creating an interactive learning environment with digital camera.md

 ---
-title:Creating an interactive learning environment with digital camera
+title: Creating an interactive learning environment with digital camera
 ---

 ### Making Learning More Dynamic